Inspiring hope and promoting health and quality of life.

 - Enrolled thousands of people into Family Care, Partnership and IRIS

 - Doubled the Adult Protective Service (APS) unit

 - Partnered with other community providers through the Falls Coalition, Care Transitions Coalition and Caregiver Coalition to improve services for older people and persons with disabilities across the spectrum of services in Kenosha County.

 - Enhanced services to people with dementia and their caregivers through the Dementia Care Specialist position, the Dementia Friendly Communities grant and Dementia Crisis planning.

 Request a Speaker

-The Aging & Disability Resource Center is available to provide a variety of educational opportunities for our community.
-Our staff possesses expertise on an array of topics.
-If you would like to request a speaker please fill out the request form and let us know what topic(s) you are interested in.
-The form can be returned to us by Email or mailed to:
+The Aging & Disability Resource Center provides a variety of educational opportunities for our community.
+Our staff is skilled on a range of topics.
+If you would like to request a speaker, please fill out the download form and let us know your topic(s) of interested.
+The form can be returned to us by emailing ADRC or mail to:

 8600 Sheridan Road